marcopeg/code-server-ide/README.md

 - You should feel comfortable creating EC2 instances
 - You should feel comfortable accessing EC2 instances via SSH
-- You should feel comfortable creating `A` DNS entries for your domain name
+- You should feel comfortable creating `type A` DNS entries for your domain name
 - You should setup your [Sendgrid][sendgrid] account and retrieve a valid `API KEY`
 - You may want to proxy your domain name through [CloudFlare][cloudflare] and retrieve an `API KEY` and `ZONE ID`